Dana Milbank: Career

+Milbank worked for eight years for The Wall Street Journal covering Congress and two years for The New Republic covering the Clinton White House.
+In 2000, he moved to the The Washington Post.
+In 2026, he began writing for The Washington Sun.

-Milbank covered the 2000 and the 2004 presidential elections.
+Milbank covered the 2000 and 2004 presidential elections for the Post.
 He also covered President George W. Bush's first term in office.
-After Bush won the 2000 election, Karl Rove asked The Washington Post not to assign Milbank to cover White House news.
+After Bush won the 2000 election, Karl Rove asked the Post not to assign Milbank to cover White House news.
 In 2001, a pool report penned by Milbank which covered a Bush visit to the U.S. Capitol generated controversy within conservative circles.
 According to Milbank, the nickname given to him by the president is "not printable in a family publication."

-Milbank writes "Washington Sketch" for the Post, an observational column about political theater in the White House, Congress, and elsewhere in the capital.
-Before coming to the Post as a political writer in 2000, he covered the Clinton White House for The New Republic and Congress for The Wall Street Journal.
+Milbank wrote "Washington Sketch" for the Post, an observational column about political theater in the White House, Congress, and elsewhere in the capital.

 Milbank was criticized for a July 30, 2008 article in which, in part by using snippets of quotations, he portrayed Barack Obama as being presumptuous.
 A few days later MSNBC's Keith Olbermann stated that Milbank would not be allowed back onto his show, which Milbank had appeared on since 2004, until Milbank submitted "a correction or an explanation."
 However, Milbank had apparently already left Olbermann's show for another show on CNN.

 Milbank stated that he has been dissatisfied since he was criticized by Olbermann's staff over making a positive comment about Charlie Black, a John McCain senior advisor, and as a result had already been negotiating with CNN.

 Milbank and Chris Cillizza appeared in a series of humor videos called "Mouthpiece Theater" which appeared on The Washington Posts website.
-An outcry followed a video in which, during a discussion of the White House "Beer Summit", they chose new brands for a number of people, including "Mad Bitch Beer" for Hillary Clinton.
+An outcry followed a 2009 video in which, during a discussion of the White House "Beer Summit", they chose new brands for a number of people, including "Mad Bitch Beer" for Hillary Clinton.
 Both men apologized for the video and the series was canceled.

+In July 2025, Milbank moved to the Futures Desk of the Washington Post, where he wrote a weekly column on reconnecting with nature and restoring humanity in our technological age.
+Several of his columns were based on his experience as the owner of a small farm in Virginia.

+In May 2026, he announced that he would be returning to writing on political topics as a columnist for the internet site News of the United States (NOTUS), now known as The Washington Sun.